-In addition to specific allowances against individually significant loans and advances, the Bank also makes a collective impairment allowance against exposures which, although not specifically identified as requiring a specific allowance, have a greater risk of default than when originally granted.
+In addition to specific allowances against individually significant loans and advances, the Bank also makes a collective impairment allowance for impairment losses incurred but not yet individually identified.
 This takes into consideration factors such as any deterioration in country risk and industry and technological obsolescence, as well as identified structural weaknesses or deterioration in cash flows.

-Provisions on guarantees and other commitments (note 27)
+Provisions on guarantees and other commitments (note 26)